icaroribeiro/hash-code-challenge/README.md

 $ npm run test
 ```

-However, it is also possible to run each test separately using commands:
+However, it is also possible to run each test separately using the commands:

 **Tests of the implementation of services directed to Products**